trOnk12/rijksmusem/documentation/README.md

 ## Video View Listener

-There are no specific video events to respond to, however you can set a listener to your **_AdVideoView_** instance that implements to the **_AdVideoView.Listener_** interface.
+There are no specific video events to respond to, however you can set a listener to your **_AdVideoView_** instance that implements the **_AdVideoView.Listener_** interface.
 Just like companion views, you will be notified to decide whether or not to override click through target URL on the video view.
 You will also be notified when the application is about to go to background due to a click through.
 The interface is displayed below:

 ```kotlin
 interface Listener {